Fire safety in Local Accommodation

 -

-- Local accommodation must have safety signs that include clear indications of emergency exits, evacuation routes, the location of fire extinguishers and alarm buttons.
+- Local accommodation must have safety signage that includes clear indications of emergency exits, evacuation routes, the location of fire extinguishers, and alarm buttons.

 -

-- All emergency exits must be properly marked with visible and illuminated or photoluminescent signs, ensuring visibility in the event of a lighting failure.
+- All emergency exits must be properly marked with visible and illuminated or photoluminescent signs, ensuring visibility in case of lighting failure.

 -

-- Safety instructions, including procedures to follow in case of emergency, should be posted in visible locations, such as behind bedroom doors.
+- Safety instructions, including procedures to follow in an emergency, must be provided and placed in visible locations, such as behind bedroom doors.

 Additional Requirements